 Be vigilant about personal hygiene: wash your hands often, especially before eating.
 Keep all cuts clean, treat them with iodine or antiseptic (a liquid or dry spray is better in the heat) and cover them to prevent infection.

 Advice on avoiding mosquitoes is offered under “Malaria”.
-If you do get bites or itches, try not to scratch them: it’s hard, but infection and tropical ulcers can result if you do.
-Tiger balm and even dried soap may relieve the itching.
+If you do get bites or itches, try not to scratch them: it’s difficult, but infection and tropical ulcers can result if you do.
+Tiger Balm and even dried soap may relieve the itching.

 Finally, especially if you are going on a long trip, have a dental check-up before you leave home.

-No inoculations are legally required for entry into India, but diphtheria, typhoid and hepatitis A jabs are recommended for travellers to many parts of the country, and it’s worth ensuring that you are up to date with tetanus, polio and other boosters.
-Vaccinations for hepatitis B, rabies, meningitis, Japanese encephalitis and TB are also advised if you’re travelling to remote areas, or working in environments with an increased exposure to infectious diseases.
+No inoculations are legally required for entry into India, but tetanus, typhoid and hepatitis A jabs are recommended for travellers to many parts of the country, and it’s worth ensuring that you are up to date with diphtheria, polio and other boosters.
+Vaccinations for hepatitis B, rabies, meningitis, Japanese encephalitis and TB are only advised if you’re travelling to remote areas or working in environments with an increased exposure to infectious diseases.

 Typhoid fever is also spread through contaminated food or water, but is rare in most parts of India.
 It produces a persistent high temperature with malaise, headaches and abdominal pains, followed by diarrhoea.